Lexington Federal Crimes Lawyer

 Each year, federal agencies arrest scores of Kentuckians for violating one or more of the following white collar crime statutes:

-- Class C Felonies: Between ten and 25 years in federal prison
+- Class C felonies: Between 10 and 25 years in federal prison

-- Class D Felonies: Between five and ten years in federal prison
+- Class D felonies: Between five and 10 years in federal prison

 Of course, the negative consequences of federal crime convictions do not stop at prison time.
 Offenders also receive permanent criminal records.
 As a result, they may experience collateral consequences, such as:

-- Immigration Problems: The federal government regularly deports non-citizen felons after they finish their prison sentence.
+- Immigration problems: The federal government regularly deports noncitizen felons after they finish their prison sentences.

-At Oakley & Oakley, LLC, we know how devastating the consequences of federal convictions can be.
-That is why our lawyers in Lexington battle so tirelessly every day to try to help our clients avoid them.
-Contact us today if you would like to have a member of our law firm stand up for you.
+At Oakley & Oakley, LLC, I know how devastating the consequences of federal convictions can be.
+That is why I tirelessly battle every day to try to help my clients avoid them.
+Contact my firm today if you would like me to stand up for you.

 Defenses Against Federal Charges

-A short sampling of some of the most effective defenses against federal criminal charges would include:
+Some of the most effective defenses against federal criminal charges include the following strategies.

 Constitutional Rights Violations